College of Social Sciences and Public Policy

 Assistantships and Fellowships

 Most of the College's departments have large undergraduate teaching programs, and the departments, institutes, centers, and programs engage in substantial outside-funded research and contract work.
 Accordingly, many graduate students are appointed as teaching or research assistants.
 Graduate students on assistantships are normally provided with office space to carry out their duties, including meetings with students if they are teaching.
 Appointments to assistantships are competitive; therefore, applicants should inquire of their department or program as early as possible in the calendar year for fall appointments.
 Students on assistantships normally are encouraged to register for twelve semester hours of credit per semester.
 Assistantship appointments normally carry waivers of matriculation fees and, if required, out-of-state tuition waivers, legislative appropriations permitting.
 Assistantships normally carry an obligation of twenty hours of work per week, but some appointments with lower work hours are sometimes available.
-Assistantship stipends, which are taxable, are set by the departments or programs and vary from year to year and program to program, but generally exceed University minima and are competitive with stipends at comparable institutions.
+Assistantship stipends, which are taxable, are set by the departments or programs and vary from year to year and program to program, but generally exceed University minimums and are competitive with stipends at comparable institutions.

-Graduate students in the College are eligible for University fellowships and college-teaching fellowships.
+Graduate students in the College are eligible for university fellowships and college-teaching fellowships.
 University fellowships carry stipends plus waivers of matriculation and out-of-state tuition fees.
 No duties are required of fellows.
 The stipends for college-teaching fellowships are made to superior candidates on a competitive basis.
 Applications are submitted through programs of study.
 The programs should be contacted for information on application procedures.
 Contact programs of study by December of the year prior to the academic year for which the fellowship is desired.
 In addition, there are a variety of fellowships and assistantships to support minority graduate students.
 Information and applications should be sought from intended departments or programs of study as early as possible.